• Modified: Jan 24, 2025 • Read in: 11 mins

 - has maintained and improved physical and mental health as they grew older.

-The average American retires at 62, which is around the time most officials and governments consider a person old.
+The average American retires at 62, the time officials and governments consider a person old.
 Over time, the age range of 60 to 65 has remained relatively consistent in defining people as old.

 But I believe there is no typical age of an old person.
 That is a distasteful idea.
 We should find a more inspiring term to call them.